dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 ## Interprocedural Analysis

-We can challenge the model more, adding layers of indirection between the source and sink of nullable values, and testing the model's _interprocedural_ understanding.
+Even without obfuscating variable names, we can challenge the model by adding layers of procedural indirection between the source and sink of nullable values, thereby testing the model's _interprocedural_ understanding.
 Here's one such test:

 *Test 2*
 ```python